Riga Technical University: Affiliations and alliances

 The Riga Technical University is one of the eight holders of the European University of Technology, EUt+, with the Technical University of Sofia, Bulgaria, the Cyprus University of Technology, Cyprus, the Hochschule Darmstadt, University of Applied Sciences, Germany, the Technological University Dublin, Ireland, Polytechnic University of Cartagena, Spain, the University of Technology of Troyes, France, the Technological University Dublin, Ireland and the Technical University of Cluj-Napoca, Romania.

-The European University of Technology, EUt+ is the result of the alliance of eight European partners who share in common :
+The European University of Technology, EUt+ is the result of the alliance of eight European partners.